danielq987/superghost-explorer/README.md

 Additionally, you can use this app to beat the "perfect AI" of SuperGhost found at https://github.com/danielq987/superghost-computer.
 Simply start with "o" or "s" and then type everything Zyka throws at you into explorer.py.
 If you happen to be player 2, you're out of luck - theres no possible win against Zyka.

 Thanks for checking this out!
-More information can be found at my currently-non-existent blog (hopefully up soon).
+More information can be found at my blog [here](https://danielq987.github.io/blog/posts/2020/10/15/superghost.html).